Upper vs Lower Antelope Canyon | Which is Better to Visit?

 Lower Antelope Canyon is better for photos

-Lower Antelope Canyon is much more narrow and twisty than Upper.
-This makes it really easy to get photos with no one in them.
-In fact, there were many times you feel completely alone because with all the twists and turns you can't see anyone in front or behind you.
+Lower Antelope Canyon is narrower than Upper, consisting of endless twists and turns.
+It's easy to get photos with no one in them.
+In fact, you'll often feel alone...the winding path means you often can't see the people in front or behind you.

-What about the light beams with Upper Antelope Canyon?
+What about the light beams in Upper Antelope Canyon?

-One of the main reasons people visit Upper Antelope Canyon is to get the famous light shafts.
+One of the main reasons people visit Upper Antelope Canyon is for the famous light shafts.
 You'll usually see this if you book an afternoon tour (11:00 am to 1:00 pm).
 September and April are the best months to catch these light beams.

 Lower Antelope Canyon feels more mystical

-As mentioned earlier, Lower Antelope Canyon is a lot more narrow and curvy than Upper.
+As mentioned earlier, Lower Antelope Canyon is significantly narrower and more curvy than Upper Antelope Canyon.
 There were many moments where I felt a world away, completely alone for a minute or two, and able to really take in my surroundings.

-I could do this because with the deep twists and turns combined with a trail that is just narrow enough for one person to fit through, you're left with the illusion that you're alone.
-You don't see anyone in front or behind you.
+The deep twists and turns, combined with a trail that is just narrow enough for one person to fit through, allowed this.
+You're left with the illusion that you're alone.
+You don't see anyone in front of or behind you.
 I never had a moment like that in Upper Antelope Canyon.

 Upper vs Lower Antelope Canyon tour guides

 Our guide for Lower Antelope Canyon was considerably better than Upper.
-Now, to be fair, this isn't necessarily because the Upper guide was poor.
-I feel like they are just given a difficult situation with how many tours Upper Antelope Canyon crams into one day.
+To be fair, this isn't necessarily because the Upper guide was poor; I think they're just given a difficult situation with the number of tours crammed back-to-back.

 Because we weren't as rushed on the Lower Antelope Canyon tour, the guide really went out of his way to point out photo opportunities.
-Not only did he point them out, but he also helped position our camera to to get that "exact shot".
-He took several pictures of us without us even having to ask.
+Not only did he show where to take photos, but exactly how to place our cameras to get that "exact shot".

-With our Lower Antelope Canyon tour, the guide would let us wander at our own pace and didn't care if we lingered behind to snap a few extra photos (as long as we didn't take advantage to where we couldn't catch up).
+With our Lower Antelope Canyon tour, the guide would let us wander at our own pace and didn't care if we lingered behind to snap a few extra photos.

 The Upper Antelope Canyon tour was a different story.
 There was only one spot where we were able to get a photo with us in it during the tour.
 Only a handful of photo opportunities were pointed out by our guide, and not with the detail and care that our Lower guide provided.

 Our Upper Antelope Canyon guide would yell (not in a mean way) if we strayed behind.
-I don't fault the guide for this because the tours were so back to back, if you stayed behind at all you were holding the other tour up.
+I don't fault the guide for this because the tours were so tight, if you stayed behind at all, you were holding the other tour up.

 Upper vs Lower Antelope Canyon - cost

-After everything you've read thus far you'd link Upper would be cheaper than Lower Antelope Canyon.
+After everything you've read thus far, you'd think Upper would be cheaper than Lower Antelope Canyon.
 Wrong!
 Upper Antelope Canyon was $115 a person.
 Lower Antelope Canyon was $90 per ticket.

 Who should choose Upper vs Lower Antelope Canyon

-There are just a few reasons I could see why someone would want to choose Upper over Lower Antelope Canyon.
-If you have mobility issues, Upper Canyon is a lot easier to navigate than Lower.
+• People with mobility issues: Upper Canyon is a lot easier to navigate than Lower Canyon.
 Lower Antelope Canyon has more stairs and ladders.

 Things I would have done differently